-Common screening practices disproportionately screen out people of color and are incongruous with Fair Housing regulations.
+Common application screening practices disproportionately screen out people of color and are incongruous with Fair Housing regulations.
 Practices that "screen in" rather than "screen out" applicants and affirmative marketing strategies will increase access to affordable housing opportunities for communities of color.

-- Clear information with remedy and appeal options: Make screening criteria readily available on housing websites and in marketing materials.
+- Clear application information: Make screening criteria readily available on housing websites, social media, and in marketing materials.
 Provide information in multiple languages. - Accommodate credit scores: Allow applicant to demonstrate financial soundness with alternate documentation.
 Make exceptions for medical and education debt, and when the applicant is on a feasible repayment plan.
-Coordinate with nonprofits that specialize in housing counseling. - Allow alternative documentation: People who have had unstable housing situations or have experienced homelessness may not have retained documents.
-Consider additional forms of ID or documentation to satisfy application requirements.
+Coordinate with nonprofits that specialize in housing counseling. - Allow alternative documentation: People who have had unstable housing situations or have been houseless may not have retained documents.
+Consider alternate forms of ID or documentation to satisfy application requirements.
 Accept references from professional contacts, a case manager, faith leader, or other personal contact if applicants cannot provide landlord references.
-Allow applicants additional time to secure necessary documentation while holding the apartment. - Look beyond histories: Recognize that people of color are disproportionately impacted by the structural racism within the criminal justice system.
-Consider only recent or serious crimes that relate to the safety of the property and other tenants.
-Screen for criminal background only after applicant has met all other qualifications.
-Educate applicants on how to submit a reasonable accommodation request during the application process.
+Hold the apartment while allowing applicants additional time to secure necessary documentation.

-- Offer remedy and appeal options: If an application is denied, provide clear and direct information to applicant about the nature of the denial and options to remedy or appeal.
-Allow the applicant to work directly with building owner and management without having to go through the screening company. - Get the word out: Work with community-based organizations that have direct and frequent contact with culturally specific communities to inform and solicit housing applications from households of color and historically marginalized communities.
-Be mindful of differences in media preferences when advertising.
+- Look beyond histories: Recognize that people of color have been and continue to be disproportionately impacted by structural racism within the criminal justice system.
+Consider only recent or serious crimes that directly relate to the safety of other tenants.
+Screen for criminal background only after applicant has met all other qualifications. - Offer remedy and appeal options: If an application is denied, provide clear and direct information to applicant about the nature of the denial and options to remedy or appeal.
+Allow the applicant to work directly with building owner and management without having to go through the screening company.
+Consider allowing a second appeal process. - Get the word out: Work with community-based organizations that have direct and frequent contact with specific cultural communities to solicit housing applications from people of color and other historically marginalized groups.
+Use advertising messages that explicitly convey that culturally specific and historically marginalized communities are encouraged to apply, and include information about opportunities and amenities in the neighborhood.
+Plan to accommodate differing literacy levels, languages, and varied media use when advertising.
 Collect data to determine if affirmative marketing strategies have been effective. - Provide accessibility: Rates of disability are similar among white people and people of color; however, people of color are five times more likely than the general population to report experiencing discrimination based on disability.
 Set production targets for physically accessible and adaptable units and ensure that accessible units are available at the lowest tiers of affordability.
-Partner with service agencies to provide supportive housing - housing paired with ongoing, intensive supportive services that can address the spectrum of needs of the community. - Consider staffing: Intentional staffing and programming can ensure equitable success for tenants of color.
+Partner with service agencies to provide supportive housing - housing paired with ongoing, intensive services that can address the spectrum of needs of the community. - Ensure supportive staffing: Intentional staffing and programming can help ensure success for tenants of color.
 Conduct tenant meetings to gather feedback and engage tenants to foster communicative and trusting relationships between tenants and property managers.
 Hire staff of color and culturally specific service providers.
 Fund peer support programs that employ staff with lived experience to support residents.